Moxio/php-codesniffer-sniffs/README.md

 instead.
 The former being mutable can lead to some subtle but nasty bugs.
 See [this post](https://blog.nikolaposa.in.rs/2019/07/01/stop-using-datetime/) for more background on why you would want to discourage using `\DateTime`.

+**MoxioSniffs.PHP.DisallowMbDetectEncoding**: Disallows usage of `mb_detect_encoding`.
+This function has a misleading name that implies it can actually detect the encoding of a string, a problem which is generally impossible.
+Rather it checks a list of encodings until it finds one that _could_ be the right one (i.e. the string is a valid byte sequence according to that encoding).
+Using `mb_check_encoding` (possibly in a loop) instead makes this much more explicit.
+See [this talk](https://www.youtube.com/watch?v=K2zS6vbBb9A) for more background information on this topic.

 Running tests
 -------------
 After installing dependencies (including development dependencies) using Composer, run